NathanSelig/HackAssembly/README.md

 To assemble a Hack Assembly language source file, you can run the following command:

 ```
-python assembler.py <input_file.asm> <output_file.hack>
+python Assembler.py <input_file.asm> <output_file.bin>
 ```

-Where `<input_file.asm>` is the name of the input file containing the Hack Assembly source code, and `<output_file.hack>` is the name of the output file where the assembled binary code will be written.
+Where `<input_file.asm>` is the name of the input file containing the Hack Assembly source code, and `<output_file.bin>` is the name of the output file where the assembled binary code will be written.

-For example, to assemble the `Add.asm` file and produce `Add.hack` as output, you would run:
+For example, to assemble the `Add.asm` file and produce `Add.bin` as output, you would run:

 ```
 python assembler.py Add.asm Add.hack